 Strollin’ Colon Comes to Greensboro

-An unusual but important interactive health exhibit comes to Greensboro on Saturday, March 8.
-The Strollin’ Colon is an exhibit that teaches the importance of screenings for colon cancer.
-The free exhibit is sponsored by the Cone Health Cancer Center and Whole Foods Market Greensboro Friendly.
-The exhibit will be in Whole Foods Market Parking lot and will be open from noon until 3 p.m.
+The Strollin’ Colon teaches visitors about colon cancer and what they can do to prevent it.
+This unusual but very important interactive health exhibit comes to Greensboro on Saturday, March 21.
+The free event is coordinated by the Cone Health Cancer Center at Wesley Long Hospital and Whole Foods Market Greensboro Friendly.
+The exhibit will be in Whole Foods Market parking lot and will be open from noon until 2 p.m.

-The staff of Cone Health Cancer Center treated 245 cases of colon and rectal cancers in 2012 through its specialized program.
-Cone Health Cancer Center has been ranked in the top 10 percent in the nation in medical excellence for cancer care by CareChex®, a division of Comparion.
+Cone Health Cancer Center is ranked in the top 10 percent in the nation in medical excellence for cancer care in 2015 by CareChex®, a division of Comparion.